Yonkers City Council

 The Yonkers City Council is the legislative branch of the city of Yonkers, New York. and uses a strong Mayor-Council government.
-The city elects six councilmen, each serving four year terms and an at-large member which is called the City Council president, all serving for four years at a time and subject to a four term limit.
+The city elects six councilmen, each serving four- year terms, and an at-large member who is called the City Council president, all serving for four years at a time and subject to a four-term limit.
 Regular meetings are held every Tuesday of the month, with extra meetings to be held other days, if planned.

-The city is largest city in Westchester County, New York and is the third largest in the state.
+Yonkers is largest city in Westchester County, New York, and is the third-largest in the state.